 On March 30, 2020, the Company entered into an exclusive license agreement for Richter to commercialize relugolix combination tablet for uterine fibroids and endometriosis in Europe, the Commonwealth of Independent States including Russia, Latin America, Australia, and New Zealand (the "Richter Development and Commercialization Agreement").
-Under the terms of the Richter Development and Commercialization Agreement, the Company received an upfront payment of \$40.0 million on March 31, 2020, is eligible to receive up to \$40.0 million in regulatory milestone payments (of which \$10.0 million was received in April 2020), \$107.5 million in sales-related milestones, and tiered royalties on net sales following regulatory approval.
-On July 16, 2021, the European Commission approved RYEQO as the first and only long-term, once-daily oral treatment in Europe for moderate to severe symptoms of uterine fibroids in adult women of reproductive age.
-This approval triggered a \$15.0 million regulatory milestone payment due from Richter, which the Company expects to receive and record as Richter license and milestone revenue in the three months ending September 30, 2021.
+Under the terms of the Richter Development and Commercialization Agreement, the Company received an upfront payment of \$40.0 million on March 31, 2020, is eligible to receive up to \$40.0 million in regulatory milestone payments (of which \$25.0 million has been received), \$107.5 million in sales-related milestones, and tiered royalties on net sales following regulatory approval.